spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

   },
   "session": {
-    "admin": "boolean - is the current user a Spacelift admin", "login": "string - GitHub username of the current user", "name": "string - full name of the current user", "teams": ["string - names of org teams the current user is a member of"] },
+    "admin": "boolean - is the current user a Spacelift admin", "creator_ip": "string - IP address of the user who created the session", "login": "string - GitHub username of the current user", "name": "string - full name of the current user", "teams": ["string - names of org teams the current user is a member of"], "machine": "boolean - whether the creator is a machine or a user" },
   "stack": {
     "administrative": "boolean - is the stack administrative",